Doctrine of necessity: Nigeria, 2010

-United Kingdom, 2022–2023: Northern Ireland Protocol changes
+United Kingdom, 2022–2023

 On 13 June 2022, United Kingdom Foreign Secretary Liz Truss introduced the Northern Ireland Protocol Bill in the House of Commons, which, if enacted, would allow the UK government to unilaterally "disapply" (the word used) parts of the Northern Ireland Protocol that it had signed up to, a part of the Brexit withdrawal agreement.
 The UK government conceded that the bill would mean breaching its obligations under international law but said that its position was justified, explicitly invoking the doctrine of necessity and saying that having to uphold the Protocol was placing unacceptable levels of strain on institutions in Northern Ireland and that there was "no other way" of safeguarding the UK's interests.

 On 15 June, vice-president of the European Commission Maroš Šefčovič said that there was "no legal nor political justification" for the bill and that it was illegal.
 He also announced that the Commission would re-open the infringement proceedings against the UK government which had been started in March 2021, including two new counts where it was alleged the UK breached the Protocol.

 In a session of the Public Administration and Constitutional Affairs Committee on 21 June 2022, Lorand Bartels, Professor of International Law at Trinity Hall, Cambridge, and Malgosia Fitzmaurice, Professor of Public International Law at Queen Mary University of London, were questioned about the use of the doctrine of necessity.
 Fitzmaurice said that necessity is the "most contentious and controversial" of circumstances which allow treaty terms to be disregarded; she stated that using necessity as a justification "should be very carefully considered" seeing as action could instead be taken using Article 16 of the protocol.
 Bartels suggested that the necessity doctrine could only be used to breach some parts of the protocol.

 During the leadership election during the summer of 2022, Rishi Sunak said his preference was a negotiated settlement with the EU while Liz Truss, who was the minister responsible for introducing the Protocol Bill, supported it as a method to "[break] the deadlock in a legal way".
 Although Truss won that leadership election, she resigned soon after amid a government crisis and Sunak became prime minister.

 The UK government and the European Commission made a joint statement on 27 February 2023 announcing the Windsor Framework, a legal agreement which addressed concerns around the Northern Ireland Protocol.
 As a result, the Northern Ireland Protocol Bill was withdrawn and allowed to lapse at the end of the 2022-23 session of parliament.